filterpaper/filterpaper.github.io/qmk/savingbytes.md

 Add that code function to source or `keymap.c` file and call `jsf8()` instead of `rand()`.

 ## Quote
-"It is said that programmers should write code for other programmers to understand and leave compilers to write for code for machines."
+"Programs must be written for people to read, and only incidentally for machines to execute."
+― Harold Abelson, Structure and Interpretation of Computer Programs